-If the collateral allocation is agreed when the transaction is executed, it should be reported in the initial loan report.
-If the collateral allocation is not known in time to include in the initial loan report because it is managed by a tri-party or other agent, that report should include:
+If the collateral allocation is agreed when the transaction is executed, the collateral should be reported in the initial loan report.
+If the collateral allocation is not known in time to include in the initial loan report because it is managed by a tri-party agent, that report should include:

-• Table 2, field 96, Collateral Basket Identifier = NTAV (not available)
+Table 2, field 96, Collateral Basket Identifier = basket ISIN or NTAV (not available)

-7 The exclusive reference to CCPs in this sentence is probably incorrect given that the first sentence of the same paragraph talks of "CCPs or other financial counterparties".
+9 The exclusive reference to CCPs in this sentence is probably incorrect given that the first sentence of the same paragraph talks of "CCPs or other financial counterparties".
 CCPs are identified in paragraphs 25 and 26 as significant users of such facilities at custodians.

 Because intra-day repos mature before the end of the day, there will be no collateral balance to update at the end of the day (note than collateral update reports only report end-of-day balances).
-But there needs to be a collateral update report showing the zero balance (p.24, section 4.9.3, para.103 of the final Guidelines of January 2020).
-This is an exception to the rule that collateral update reports are not necessary on the maturity date of an SFT and is recommended in order to fulfil the requirement to make at least one collateral update report for a transaction (which arises because a loan report sent without the details of the collateral will lead the trade repository to expect a collateral update report).
+However, ESMA's Guidelines require a collateral update report showing the zero balance (p.24, section 4.9.3, para.103 of the final Guidelines of January 2020).
+This is an exception to the rule that collateral update reports are not necessary on the maturity date of an SFT and is required because a loan report sent without the details of the collateral will lead the trade repository to expect a collateral update report and generate a Missing Collateral Report.